SirArchibald97/SirArchibald97/README.md

 ### 👋 Hi there

-I'm Archie, a 20 year old developer from the UK!
-I am a final year software engineering student, and I code a lot in my spare time, for university and my own projects.
-On top of that, I'm an avid gamer, I enjoy reading fantasy novels, swimming and creating stupid videos online!
+I'm Archie, a 20 year old developer and designer from the UK, and I go by SirArchibald online.
+I am passionate about games design and looking to enter a career in the industry.

+I have 8 years experience with programming and mostly develop for Minecraft and the web.
+I'm currently studying an undergraduate degree in software engineering, where I am in my third and final year.

+In my spare time, I enjoy playing video games, reading fantasy novels and swimming!
+I am also a moderator for MCC Island, a Minecraft server created by Noxcrew.

-Check out the projects I've worked on @ [SirArchibald.dev](https://sirarchibald.dev)
+Check out more about me at my website [SirArchibald.dev](https://sirarchibald.dev)

 ---